friatech/lilo/README.md

 ## Basic Usage

-Here is the story, Alice has 2 graphql microservices and she wants to make her gateway to dispatch the graphql requests to their respective microservices. `Microservice A` provides a GraphQL query for user listing, and `Microservice B` provides a GraphQL mutation for user creation.
+Here is the story, Alice has 2 GraphQL microservices and she wants to make her gateway to dispatch the GraphQL requests to their respective microservices. `Microservice A` provides a GraphQL query for user listing, and `Microservice B` provides a GraphQL mutation for user creation.
 So Alice can use both query and mutation via just sending requests to the `Gateway` directly. **Lilo** stitches the GraphQL schemas and provides a combined schema.